-The terms "employer" and "employee" used in these instructions are defined in section 3231 of the Internal Revenue Code and in the applicable regulations.
+The terms "employer" and "employee" used in these instructions are defined in section 3231 and in the applicable regulations.

 The term "compensation" means payment in money, or in something that may be used instead of money, for services performed as an employee to one or more employers.
 It includes payment for time lost as an employee.
 It does not include: